IvoryDuke/HillVacuum/MANUAL.md

 Deletes the selected entities, or the textures of the selected brushes if the editing target is set to `Texture`.

 ### Right mouse
-Clicking a brush with no path and not anchored, allows to anchor it to another brush by then clicking the latter.
-Clicking on an anchored brush disanchors it.
+Clicking a brush with no path and not attached, allows to attach it to another brush by then clicking the latter.
+Clicking on an attached brush disattachs it.

 ### TEXTURE EDITING
 Target: